 As a medical sociologist, I am interested in the social construction of bodies and emotions.
 My overall research agenda explores the production of expert knowledge about medical socialization and its implication for the doctor-patient relationship.

 My primary line of research explores the relationship between expertise and emotion in teaching and learning clinical skills in medical schools.
-I am currently working on a book manuscript based on my dissertation research, which explored the history and current practices of gynecological teaching associates at three major medical schools in Chicago.
+My first book, Feeling Medicine: How the Pelvic Exam Shapes Medical Training (NYU Press, 2020) analyzes the history and current practices of gynecological teaching associates at three major medical schools in Chicago.
 GTAs are female-bodied individuals who teach medical students the pelvic examination using the GTA’s own body.
 They are part of a growing number of simulation-based teaching programs in medical schools that allow medical students to practice their examination skills without endangering real patients.

 I am also involved with several research projects, including: